santigarcor/laratrust/docs/usage/concepts.rst

 Magic can method
 ^^^^^^^^^^^^^^^^

-You can check if an user has some permissions by using the magic can method:
+You can check if a user has some permissions by using the magic can method:

 .. code-block:: php